 Chef Mike shared his Chicken with Cumin, Tahini, Lemon and Burnt Onions recipe with those of us in his class.
 Today, I’m recreating the dish for you, giving you some measurements and quantities to work with based on how I personally like to cook it (so adjust if you need to, Bestie), and telling you to enjoy the summer by cooking this meal for some of your best friends.

 Metro Ontario were also kind enough to give me a gift bag full of tasty goodies – if you’re interested in learning more about that, head on over to my Instagram where’ve I’ve put up a few candid photos.

 And… that’s all for today folks!
 If you have any awesome recipes using cumin – chicken, or otherwise – let me know in the comments below, or just comment to say hi.
 Because it’s been far too long since we’ve said hi to each other.
 (Hello Bestie, I’ve missed you!)
-And just in case you’ve forgotten where to find me, make sure to Like me on Facebook, Follow me on Instagram, and Twitter… or just cut out all the middlemen, and subscribe to my Email List using the link in the sidebar (or the one at the bottom right of the page, whatever your fancy!).
+And just in case you’ve forgotten where to find me, make sure to Like me on Facebook, Follow me on Instagram, Pinterest, and Twitter… or just cut out all the middlemen, and subscribe to my Email List using the link at the bottom right of the page.Print